 Where to Find Dog-Friendly Patios Beyond Boston

 Here comes the sun.
-As much as things are looking up, it’s clear that patios will play an outsize role in our going-out plans for the near future.
-(Which is just as well, because summer.)
 Drawing from our carefully curated list of Boston’s top restaurants, here are the best patios, roof decks, gardens, and sidewalks now offering outdoor dining.

 With a sprawling waterfront patio overlooking the Zakim Bridge, Alcove serves up an array of tempting plates inspired by the New England farm coast.
 Dishes like New England Lobster Dip with everything bagel chips; Blackened Fish Tacos with avocado crema; and Grilled Half Chicken with a green salad from Eva’s Garden in South Dartmouth pair perfectly with well-crafted cocktails.
 Reservations are available.

-The South End’s self-described Coastal Italian restaurant has reopened its street-side patio just in time for spritz season.
-Sip the titular Mezzana Spritz or a Basil Gimlet alongside a plate of fresh crudo before diving into one of their pasta dishes; we love the Orecchiette with sausage, fennel, and radicchio.
+The South End’s self-described Coastal Italian restaurant Bar Mezzana has reopened its street-side patio just in time for spritz season.
+Sip the titular Mezzana Spritz or the Truth You Can’t Hide (a fizzer with hibiscus-infused mezcal, pamplemousse and Italicus liqueurs, Ruby Red Grapefruit Polar Seltzer) alongside a plate of fresh crudo.

-The sunken backyard patio at B&G Oysters, shielded from the sun by a canopy of leaves, has long been a South End gem.
-It’s back with bubbles and bivalves, and all manner of classic New England seafood hits—think: everything from Fried Clams and a chive-dusted Maine Lobster Roll, to Saffron Shellfish Stew and Lobster Pot Pie.
+The sunken backyard patio at B&G Oysters has long been a South End gem.
+It’s back with bubbles and bivalves, and all manner of classic New England seafood hits—think: everything from Fried Ipswich Clams and a chive-dusted Maine Lobster Roll, to whole-roasted branzino and seared sea scallops.
+Outdoor reservations are available.

 Reserve a table or fire pit at this Somerville courtyard to order a spread from an exciting mix of small restaurants.
-Bow Market is home to the Filipino-American cuisine of Tanám, shucked-to-order oysters from Hooked Fish Shop, bar pizza and roast beef sandwiches at Hot Box, and more local fare; plus the righteous natural wines of Rebel Rebel Wine Bar, Remnant Brewing beer and coffee, and cool cocktails from Variety Bar and Create Gallery.
+Bow Market is home to the Filipino-American cuisine of Tanám, shucked-to-order oysters from Hooked Fish Shop, bar pizza and roast beef sandwiches at Hot Box, and more local fare; plus the righteous natural wines of Rebel Rebel Wine Bar, Remnant Brewing beer and coffee, and cool cocktails from Variety Bar.

 The patio at this Watertown favorite is covered and heated, ensuring that Branch Line diners at can stay comfortable on blazingly sunny days and unseasonably chilly evenings alike.
 Once seated, we advocate ordering the Sugar Snap Pea Salad with almond vinaigrette, mint, and ricotta, before splitting a whole Branch Line Rotisserie Chicken.
 Reservations are available.